rabbitmq/rabbitmq-website/site/clustering.md

 A similar effect can be achieved by using `rabbit@localhost` as the broker nodename.
-The impact of this solution is that clustering will not work, because the chosen hostname will not resolve to a routable address from remote hosts.
-The `rabbitmqctl` command will similarly fail when invoked from a remote host.
-A more sophisticated solution that does not suffer from this weakness is to use DNS, e.g.
-[Amazon Route 53](http://aws.amazon.com/route53/) if running on EC2.
+The impact of this solution is that clustering will not work because the chosen hostname does not resolve to a routable address from the remote hosts.
+The `rabbitmqctl` command fails when invoked from a remote host.
+A better solution is to use DNS, for example, [Amazon Route 53](http://aws.amazon.com/route53/) if running on EC2.
 If you want to use the full hostname for your nodename (RabbitMQ defaults to the short name), and that full hostname is resolvable using DNS,